Updated May 2019

 The quality is generally very good and the brands are all ones you would recognise from the department stores such as Little Tikes, Melissa and Doug, Ravensburger and Sylvanian Families.

-The prices are what you might find in the stores, possibly a little more.
+The prices tend to be a bit higher than what you might find in the stores.
 ‘Sale’ products are limited and you probably won’t save a lot of money shopping this way.

 However what you do get, is convenience – with (generally) very cheap shipping and all the toys you order will arrive at your school or on your door step in time for Christmas, without ever having to leave the house.
 Keep in mind though, that a volunteer from the school will probably have to deliver those toys to your doorstep, depending on what arrangements you make with the toy company.